Homelessness

 • The Regional Housing Program, a partnership with the Town of Stony Plain, provides support to eligible residents to address housing instability and produces a Regional Housing Guide to provide residents with an overview of housing options and opportunities in the community and the region.

-• Spruce Grove Family and Community Support Services (FCSS) provides preventative social programs and initiatives to enhance the overall well-being of individuals, families, and the community.
+• Spruce Grove Community Social Development provides preventative social programs and initiatives to enhance the overall well-being of individuals, families, and the community.

 Homelessness FAQs